TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 An `@add_args` call providing values for all arguments accepts positional arguments like this: `@add_args(5, 6, 7)` (which returns 5 + 6 + 7 = `18`).
 A call omitting and using the default value for the the final `argument_3` can also use positional arguments: `@add_args(5, 6)` (which returns 5 + 6 + 3 = `14`).

-However, skipping an argument requires providing all subsequent argument names (i.e., using "keyword arguments").
+However, skipping an argument requires specifying the names of subsequent arguments (i.e., using "keyword arguments").
 For example, skipping the second argument above by just omitting it - `@add_args(5, , 7)` - results in an error.

 Unlike Python, SQLMesh keyword arguments must use the special operator `:=`.
 To skip and use the default value for the second argument above, the call must name the third argument: `@add_args(5, argument_3 := 8)` (which returns 5 + 2 + 8 = `15`).